emacs-eask/cli/docs/content/FAQ/_index.en.md

 Package not installable `helm'; make sure package archives are included
 ```

-You would need to first ask yourself; where does the package came from and what
-specific source holds this package information.
-From the above example message,
+First, determine the origin of the package and the specific source that
-`helm` is listed on the `melpa` source.
-You would have to edit your **Eask**-file
+provides its information.
+In the example above, `helm` is listed under the
+`melpa` source.
+To properly include it, update your **Eask**-file as follows:
-like this:

 ```elisp
 ...